-Fans of Book 1 in Emma V. Leech's Les Corbeaux: The French Vampire Legend Series.
-Fans of vampires, witches, tortured heroes, and romance.
-Anyone who likes emotional characters, relationship drama, unusual but sweet family relationships, and tension-filled plots.
+Fans of Book 1 in Emma V. Leech's The French Vampire Legend Series.
+Anyone who likes vampires, witches, emotional characters, romance, unusual but sweet family relationships, and tension-filled plots.

 More Books in the Series:

-Book Review: The Key to Erebus (Les Corbeaux: The French Vampire Legend Book 1) by Emma V. Leech & Roisin O’Connor
+Book Review: The Key to Erebus (The French Vampire Legend Book 1) by Emma V. Leech

-Book Review: The Heart of Arima (Les Corbeaux: The French Vampire Legend Book 2) by Emma V. Leech
+Book Review: The Heart of Arima (The French Vampire Legend Book 2) by Emma V. Leech

 An eternity bound to the man you love may seem like a dream come true unless you were forced to do something he could never forgive you for.